 Tow-behind compressors take up a seriously underrated asset on your vehicle: the tow hitch!
-Many workers have equipment that can only be transported by a hitch, while others simply prefer to tow a trailer with their tools.
+Many workers have equipment that can only be transported by a hitch, while others prefer to tow a trailer with their tools.
 If your air compressor is taking up that spot on the hitch, you’ll need to make other compromises to get your equipment where it needs to be.

 In addition, tow-behind air compressors make it harder for vehicles to stop quickly and safely.
-That means you need to reduce your speed whenever you’re towing your compressor, wasting valuable time that could be spent on the job or with your family.
+That means you need to reduce your speed whenever you’re towing your compressor, wasting valuable time that should be spent on the job or with your family.
 Throw in tow bar regulations, a larger blind spot, and the need to monitor the compressor itself, and you’ve got a lot of extra safety checks in your day.

-4. Less engine maintenance
+4. Less Engine Maintenance

 If you’d like more time in your day (and who wouldn’t), it might be time to give your tow-behind the boot.

-2. Enjoy fuel & weight savings
+2. Enjoy Fuel & Weight Savings

-Vehicle mounted compressors are the smart choice for people who:
+Vehicle-mounted compressors are the smart choice for people who:

 - Need mobile air regularly

-- Have light/medium-duty applications, such as
+- Have light/medium-duty applications, such as:

 - Post pounding